tjbo/dotfiles2/README.md

 To install them on a brand new machine:
 `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply tjbo`

-## 3 Hyper Keys
+## Two Hyper Keys
-- hyper apps - controls switching spaces and apps
+- hyper1 is for apps - controls switching spaces and apps
-- hyper raycast - a utility modal, we can do many things with
+- hyper2 is for raycast - a utility modal, we can do many things with

 ### 1 - Hyper Apps (Desktop / Spaces)
 (hyper 1 is right thumb super key)